zhiming99/rpc-frmwrk/README.md

 1. The rpc-frmwrk's first code generator for C++ is ready now!
 Congratulations!

 [`Thu Apr 15 2021 12:56:10 PM Beijing`]
 1. Before moving on to the python code generator, I need to add a flow-control mechanism to the request processing pipeline.
-The taget is to limit performance drop due to the surging incoming requests and let servers, routers, and proxies to coordinate to survive through the overwhelming request surge.
+The taget is to limit performance drop on arrival of huge amount of requests, and let servers, routers, and proxies to coordinate to survive through the overwhelming request surge.

 [`Tue Apr 13 2021 05:29:19 PM Beijing`]
 1. It seems not a good idea to put many irrelevant stuffs to ridl.
 Maybe a config dialog box is better.
 Let's keep ridl less complex.